MiikaVirpio/my-web/README.md

 ### [miika.virpio.fi](https://miika.virpio.fi)

-It is a lean Django app where I post material to showcase everything I do, code and otherwise.
+It is a lean Django app where I post material to showcase things I do, code and otherwise.